C.J. Abrams Player Props: Nationals vs. Phillies

 C.J.
 Abrams At The Plate

-- Abrams has 14 doubles, two triples, seven home runs and nine walks while batting .233.
+- Abrams is batting .230 with 14 doubles, two triples, seven home runs and nine walks.

-- In 9.9% of his games this season, he has homered, and 2.6% of his trips to the dish.
+- He has hit a long ball in 9.7% of his games this season, and 2.6% of his trips to the plate.

-- In 28.2% of his games this season, Abrams has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in three contests.
+- Abrams has driven in a run in 20 games this season (27.8%), including nine games with more than one RBI (12.5%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored a run in 26 games this year, with multiple runs three times.
+- In 36.1% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (4.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.